squeek502/BWAPI-Lua/docs/source/api/BWAPI/classes/Race.rst

    .. include:: /_include/type-functions.rst

-   .. method:: getCenter() -> UnitType
+   .. method:: getResourceDepot() -> UnitType

-      Retrieves the default resource center :class:`~BWAPI.UnitType` that is used to create expansions for this :class:`~BWAPI.Race`.
+      Retrieves the default resource depot :class:`~BWAPI.UnitType` that workers of this :class:`~BWAPI.Race` can construct and return resources to.

       :return: :class:`~BWAPI.UnitType` of the center that this race uses.
       :rtype: :class:`BWAPI.UnitType`

       .. note::
          In Starcraft, the center is the very first structure of the :class:`~BWAPI.Race`'s technology tree.
 Also known as its base of operations or resource depot.

+   .. method:: getCenter() -> UnitType

+      .. deprecated:: BWAPI 4.2.0
+         Use :meth:`getResourceDepot` instead.

    .. method:: getRefinery() -> UnitType